 To help your child feel better about their first dental visit, encourage them to bring a toy along.
 Having a favourite stuffed friend may make them more comfortable during the visit.
 We can talk to the child about taking care of their toy’s teeth at home.
 This may encourage them to brush their toy’s teeth as well as their own.

-We want your child to feel comfortable during their first dental visit.
-Children pick up on parent’s moods.
+Children pick up on parents’ moods.
 Staying calm leading up to and during the dental appointment can help your child feel more at ease during their first visit.
-For parents who feel anxious about the dentist, children pick up on that too.
-It may be more calming for the child to visit the dentist with the parent who is less fearful of the dentist.
+Children can sense when one of their parents feels anxious about the dentist, It may be more calming for the child to visit the dentist with the parent who is less fearful of the dentist.

 33 Weymouth Street, London, W1G 7BY